 In the day-to-day life, most employees do not bother that customer contacts stored in the address book will be automatically transferred when using WhatsApp.
 Employees thus violate the informational self-determination rights of customers, business partners and colleagues who are stored in their address book.
 Since WhatsApp is widely used as a part of shadow IT in enterprises, this happens very often.

-In this respect, the risk of warnings for enterprises is certainly significant.
-Customers or business partners, whose contact data were transferred without consent, could quickly come up with the idea to issue a warning to an enterprise.
+In this respect, the risk of a warning because of WhatsApp for enterprises is certainly significant.
+Customers or business partners, whose contact data were transferred via WhatsApp without consent, could quickly come up with the idea to issue a warning to an enterprise.
 Through the media attention of the judgment, many customers are currently informed about the possibility of warnings when using WhatsApp.

-2. How Can Enterprises Protect Themselves Against Warnings?
+2. How Can Enterprises Protect Themselves Against A Warning because of WhatsApp?